Uday Tikekar

-Uday Tikekar (born 4 December 1960) is an Indian film and television actor.
+Uday Tikekar (born 3 December 1960) is an Indian film and television actor.
 He began his career in Marathi theatre, also putting up performances in Hindi theatre.
 He is married to classical singer Arati Ankalikar-Tikekar, who is a 2-time National Film Award winner.

-Participated in numerous famous movies like Raees and madari, also starred in hindi serials like kasauti zindagi ki, krishnadasi and bhagya lakshmi.
+Participated in numerous famous movies like Raees and Madaari, also starred in Hindi serials like Kasautii Zindagii Kay, Krishnadasi and Bhagya Lakshmi.